ajaramillo76/nasa-apod/docs/README.md

 # Overview

 ## Introduction

 NASA APod is a service provided by NASA....

-NASA APoD Browser is an Android-based clien for the NASA APoD Service.
+NASA APoD Browser is an Android-based client for the NASA APoD Service.

 ## Inteded users